 Direct Subsidized Loans are for students with financial need.
-American College of Healthcare Sciences (ACHS) will review the results of your Free Application for Federal Student Aid (FAFSA) and determine the amount you can borrow.
+American College of Healthcare Sciences (ACHS) will review the results of your Free Application for Federal Student Aid (FAFSA) and determine the amount you are eligible to borrow.
 You are not charged interest while you are enrolled in school at least half-time or during deferment periods.

 Direct Unsubsidized Loans

 You are not required to demonstrate financial need to receive a Direct Unsubsidized Loan.
-As with Direct Subsidized Loans, ACHS will determine the amount you can borrow.
-Interest accrues on an unsubsidized loan from the time it is first paid out.
-On Direct Unsubsidized Loans, you can pay the interest while you are in school and during deferment or forbearance periods, or you can allow the interest to accrue and be capitalized (added to the principal amount of your loan).
-If you choose not to pay the interest as it accrues, this will increase the total amount you have to repay because you will be charged interest on a higher principal amount.
+As with Direct Subsidized Loans, ACHS will determine the amount you are eligible to borrow.
+Interest accrues on an unsubsidized loan from the time of disbursement.
+Interest-only payments can be made of Direct Unsubsidized Loans while you are in school and during deferment or forbearance periods, or you can allow the interest to accrue and be capitalized (added to the principal amount of your loan).
 Note: capitalization happens when the student enters repayment.

 Half-time is defined as at least 6 undergraduate semester credits per semester for undergraduate students and at least 6 graduate semester credits per semester for graduate students.

 Federal Direct Loan FAQs